 The effect of weight depends on where it is located.
 Pic: original source unknown.

-In recent years, the need to cut air pollution entails reducing tow vehicle weight.
-That, in turn, reduces allowable hitch weight.
-UK and EU caravan makers accordingly developed lighter caravans.
-Most weigh about 40% less per metre than local product and have minimal end weight – and nose weight around 5%.
-Research however indicates that, for such caravans, 6-7% is preferable.
+The ongoing quest for reducing emissions specifically entails reducing tow vehicle weight.
+That, as a result, reduces allowable hitch weight.
+UK and EU caravan makers accordingly produce lighter caravans.
+Most weigh about 40% less per metre than local product.
+They have minimal end weight.
+This results in nose weight around 5%.
+Research, however, indicates that, for such caravans, 6-7% is preferable.

-In Australia, despite lighter towing vehicles, most new caravans remain 6-7 metres long, weigh 2 to 2.4 tonne unladen and are end-heavy.
-To enable them to be towed by vehicles of typically less weight than the caravan’s, unladen nose weights are now around 5%.
+In Australia, despite now lighter towing vehicles, most new caravans remain 6-7 metres long.
+They typically weigh 2 to 2.4 tonne unladen and end-heavy.
+To enable them to be towed by vehicles typically much lighter, unladen nose weights are, however, now around 5%.

-For conventional Australian-designed caravans that have a tow vehicle that allows it, consider using 8%-12% caravan nose weight.
-For EU-style caravans (and tow vehicles that allow this), consider using 6%-8% nose weight.
+Where no maker recommendation states otherwise, where the tow vehicle that allows it, consider using 10% nose weight.
+For EU-style caravans (and their tow vehicles) consider using 6%-8%.